 - Online ordering — allows quick-service restaurants to let customers place orders online

-Do I need to buy Restaurant POS hardware accessories?
+Do I need to buy restaurant POS hardware accessories?

-While the software powering a restaurant POS is the main element of a POS system, hardware is important as well.
+While the software powering a restaurant POS system is the main element of a POS system, hardware is important as well.
 Here are some of the best physical POS accessories that will make your daily chores more manageable.

 - Touchscreen display — Quicker and more portable than a desktop computer for running software. iPads are most common, though other tablets or smartphones can be used as well.

-- Card readers for iPad — Cash tills aren’t enough any more.
+- Card readers for iPad — Cash tills aren’t enough anymore.
 Tiny card readers the size of a quarter can be plugged into an iPad’s headphone jack.
 They’re often sold by POS vendors and might be included in a POS package.
 Larger countertop versions come as “cubes” rather than portable readers.

 - iPad stands and docks — A stand, typically designed to swivel so that customers can easily sign their bill, is a must.
 These are also usually sold by specific vendors.